vookimedlo/alfred-say-you-say-me/README.md

 ![Alfred filtered voice menu screenshot](doc/images/alfred-sayyousayme-screenshot_2018-04-03_20.52.14.png?raw=true "")

 There is another variable you could set.
 It's a `buggy_voices_filter` variable, which contains a list of buggy voices.
-Currently, there is a [problem][3] in the Apple Synthetisation Daemon and some voices can stuck it.
+Currently, there is a [problem][3] in the Apple Synthetisation Daemon and some voices can stick it.
 At the moment, only the `en_us - Alex` voice is added there.
 Again, list is a regular expression.

-Stuck deamon could be unstucked by typing `.say-unstuck` in Alfred.
+Stuck deamon could be unstuck by typing `.say-unstuck` in Alfred.

 ![Alfred actions screenshot](doc/images/alfred-sayyousayme-screenshot_2018-04-03_20.52.36.png?raw=true "")